 Sri Ramachandra (c.
-7th century BC) A principle figure of the Ramayana – an important spiritual classic of Hinduism.
+7th century BC) A principal figure of the Ramayana – an important spiritual classic of Hinduism.
 Rama is considered to be an incarnation of Vishnu and the supreme teacher of dharma – the devotion to duty, self-control and virtue.

 Sri Krishna (3/4th Century BC) – Within Hinduism, Krishna is recognised as an Avatar of Vishnu.
 Krishna’s teachings to Arjuna form the basis of the Bhagavad Gita, which is considered one of the most sacred texts of Hinduism.
-Krishna is practices object of worship within the Vaishnava tradition.
+Devotion to Krishna is major aspect of Hinduism in the Vaishnava tradition.

 Moses (1391 BC – 1271 BC) Moses was a key prophet of the Old Testament.
 He received the Torah (law) on Mount Sinai, which includes the Ten Commandments.
 Moses is a prophet within Judaism, but also Christianity and Islam.

 Laozi (Lao Tsu) (c 571 BC) Laozi was a Chinese poet and philosopher.
 He was the author of the Tao Te Ching and the founder of philosophical Taoism.
 Also important figure in traditional Chinese religions.

 Pythagoras (c.
 570 BC – c 495 BC) Greek philosopher, spiritual leader and mathematician.
 Pythagoras was credited by Plato with many key ideas in maths, science, ethics and philosophy.
 Pythagoras was a religious leader of a secret mystical school.

 Confucius (551–479 BC) Chinese philosopher and author of The Analects.
 Confucius shaped Chinese culture, writing about family, loyalty, virtue and respect for elders.
 His philosophy created Confucianism.

 Zoroaster / Zarathustra (c 550-523 BC) A prophet and spiritual teacher who founded the religion of Zoroastrianism.
 Zoroaster was a religious reformer teaching a monotheistic religion based on choosing between light and darkness/truth and falsehood.